Hierarchical Learning for IRS-Assisted MEC Systems with Rate-Splitting Multiple Access: Conclusion

 \section{Conclusion}

 In this paper, we have proposed a hierarchical DRL-based CDEH algorithm to minimize the average delay in an IRS-assisted MEC system with RSMA.
 The active beamforming of the BS, the passive beamforming of the IRS, the transmit power allocation, the task splitting allocation, the decoding order, and the offloading allocation are jointly optimized.
 To address the challenges of RSMA in the uplink transmission, we have introduced a novel interference management strategy.
 Furthermore, to enhance the agent's ability to extract valuable information from the CSI matrix, we have designed a network structure that combines CNN and DenseNet.
 Numerical results indicate that the proposed method and network structure outperform traditional fully connected networks and RSMA uplink strategies.
 The combination of neural networks effectively extracts channel features, resulting in better algorithm performance.
-Moreover, our findings demonstrate that the proposed RSMA uplink strategy offers more flexible power allocation and significant performance improvement compared to conventional methods.
+Moreover, our findings demonstrate that the proposed RSMA uplink strategy offers more flexible power allocation and significant performance improvement compared to conventional methods. {Future works can integrate channel prediction and MEC server selection modules into the multi-agent DRL framework and validate its real-time optimization capabilities under dynamic IRS configurations, scenarios with movable GUs, and systems with multiple MEC servers.} {In order to reduce the action space of decoding strategies, pointer networks and ordering learning frameworks for decoding sequences are worth studying in future studies.} {Further, to enhance the robust of the proposed algorithm, scenarios based on imperfect CSI will be prioritized in subsequent work.}